edgio-docs/edgio-docs/src/pages/guides/performance/rules/conditions_and_features.md

 <Callout type="important">

-  The purpose of this article is to provide an internal preview of Rules/EdgeJS conditions, features, and HTTP variables.
+  The purpose of this article is to provide a preview of conditions, features, and HTTP variables.
 It does not necessarily reflect what will be released.
-Addiitonally, it may contain incomplete or incorrect information.
+Additionally, it may contain incomplete or incorrect information.

 </Callout>